gopika1697/ada-programs/README.md

 # ada-programs
-contains the analysis and design of algorithm programmes
+contains the analysis and design of algorithm programs